NextEra Energy Partners: Green Energy Will Succeed Despite Trump's Withdrawal From Paris Accord

 Growing the Asset Base

-NEP has a broadly diversified asset base consisting of wind, solar, and natural gas pipeline businesses:
+NEP has a broadly diversified asset base consisting of wind, solar, and natural gas pipeline businesses.

 In September of last year, the NEP announced an agreement to purchase a 24% interest in Desert Sunlight for $218 million.
 The deal closed in Q4 FY16.
 The purchase price was in consideration of $258 million in existing project debt and was funded from the proceeds of a 11.96 million LP common unit issuance at $29.48 (gross proceeds of $352.6 million).